philgentric/klik/README.md

 Klik has been designed for people who, while not 'visually impaired', do not have 10/10 on both eyes.

 [En Français](LISEZ_MOI.md)
-(klik is available in Breton, Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish)
+(klikr is available in Breton, Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Spanish)

 ![Alt text](klik.png?raw=true "Klik screen shot")

 Sort files by displaying pictures and documents as icons, into folders, intuitive and fast, drag-and-drop anything, hyperlegible font available in large size.

-# Try klik now!
+# Try klikr now!

 Download the [DMG](https://github.com/philgentric/klik/releases/download/1rc1/Klik-1.0.dmg) installer for MacOS